What Is Sleep Health?

 When you drift off, you don’t just drop into a state of suspended animation.
 Your brain cycles through various levels of activity several times a night.

-If it takes you a long time to fall asleep, you wake up several times during the night for significant periods of time, your eyes pop open before you want them to in the morning, or you don’t feel refreshed in the am (one in five of us don’t, according to the National Sleep Foundation), then you could have insomnia, which has been linked to several chronic diseases and poor mental health.
+If it takes you a long time to fall asleep, you wake up several times during the night for significant periods of time, your eyes pop open before you want them to in the morning, or you don’t feel refreshed in the am (one in five of us don’t, according to the National Sleep Foundation), then you could have a bigger problem.

 By the way, it’s best not to rely too heavily on trackers to give you information on sleep quality.
 Some are more accurate than others, noted Grandner.
 The best ones are about 95 percent accurate, but some are only about 70 percent on the mark.
 “Plus, we don’t really know how much deep sleep each person needs on a nightly basis, so the data may not be that relevant.”